Bansuri: The Flute: Production

-After the award-winning fllm Radiopetti, director Hari Viswanath decided to make his second feature film after he had several casual talk with few members who were a part of 2015 Indian Panorama section of IFFI, Goa.
+After the award-winning film Radiopetti, director Hari Viswanath decided to make his second feature film after he had several casual talk with few members who were a part of 2015 Indian Panorama section of IFFI, Goa.
 Rituparna Sengupta was chosen to play the protagonist, a single mother.
 A meeting with Anurag Kashyap led to his casting as the leading man along with National award-winning actor Upendra Limaye.
 Actors Masood Akhtar and Danish Hussain were also signed to play other important roles.

 Official filming started by the end of May 2019 and continued till end of June 2019.
 The film was shot entirely in dooars area of West Bengal like Aibheel, Chalsa, Jalpaiguri and Mateli with support from Goodricke tea estate.
 Veteran Sreekar Prasad and Tapas Nayak joined the film as editor and sound designer respectively.
 Debojyoti Mishra composed two songs for the lyrics written by Anupam Banerjee.
 While Papon was a singer for one, Anweshaa sung the second song.
 Production designing was taken care by Jayashree lakshminarayan and Polish cinematographer Grzegorz Hartfiel was signed as the cameraman of the film.